How data can help SMBs with digital transformation

 When it comes to practically implementing AI, a study from Salesforce has revealed that while just 8% of SMBs are using AI today, an additional 32% have plans to implement the technology, with uses ranging from automatic customer recommendations to predictive forecasting and automated campaign insights.

 Enhanced customer insights

 Data can provide insights into customer behaviour that will enable even small businesses to identify how they can optimise a customer's experience, whatever industry the business may operate in.

 Being able to deliver recommendations and special offers to customers based on factors like location and purchase history is much more likely to cultivate loyalty.
-Even simple data gathering tools can help improve the customer experience for small businesses without needing a costly big data system.
+Customer Relationship Management (CRM) systems can help manage expectations and scale the business, and many vendors have options that can be tailored to smaller businesses.
+Even simple data gathering tools can improve the customer experience for small businesses without needing a costly big data system.

 In the long term, data is also valuable for predicting trends and identifying new business opportunities, whether that be economic trends or customer spending patterns.